 - Link between that negligence and your injury

 Our Columbia attorneys can review your medical situation and injuries to determine the strength of your claim – and then protect your right to compensation.

 Speak with a trusted Columbia medical malpractice lawyer today

-The attorneys at McGowan, Hood & Felder, LLC understand the pain and anxiety patients and families go through when medical help turns into a medical disaster.
+The attorneys at McGowan, Hood, Felder & Phillips, LLC understand the pain and anxiety patients and families go through when medical help turns into a medical disaster.
 We know how life-altering one medical mistake, one failed diagnosis, or one improper treatment can be.
 If you or a loved one has suffered because of medical negligence, please phone us now at 803-327-7800 or complete our contact form to schedule a free case review at our Columbia, South Carolina office.